openstack/performance-docs/doc/source/test_plans/provisioning/plan.rst

   |       |size            |       |       |
   +-------+----------------+-------+-------+

 - **Configuration of hardware network switches.** The configuration file from the switch can be downloaded and attached.

-- **Configuration of virtual machines and virtual networks (if they are used).**
+- **Configuration of virtual machines and virtual networks (if used).**
   The configuration files can be attached, along with the mapping of virtual machines to host machines.